 LOOKING AFTER ORPHANS WHO CAN EAT FOR THEMSELVES.....PLEASE SEEK ADVICE URGENTLY IF YOU HAVE FOUND VERY YOUNG UNWEANED HOGLETS - WITH NO TEETH OR EYES STILL SHUT....

 The Hedgehog breeding season goes from May to October in Jersey and so babies and small hedgehogs can be found wandering around out of their nests in daylight during these months and also in the winter.
-If you live in Jersey please phone us on 734340 or take it to your vet.
+If you live in Jersey please phone us on 734340 as soon as possible.
 If you live in the UK please take it to your vet or local wildlife hospital or phone the British Hedgehog Preservation Society for advice and the phone number of a hedgehog carer in your area: 01584 890801.
-Usually young hedgehogs found out in daylight will need medicines if they are going to survive, if you are able to find experienced or professional care, there is a better chance of survival, but you may live a long way from a wildlife hospital or rescue centre: in which case the following may be of some help.
+Usually young hedgehogs found out in daylight will need medicines if they are going to survive, if you are able to find experienced or professional care, there is a better chance of survival, but you may live a long way from a wildlife hospital or rescue centre: in which case the following may be of some help, if you are outside Jersey.
+IN JERSEY YOU ARE NOW ONLY PERMITTED TO KEEP WILDLIFE FOR 48 HOURS WITHOUT A LICENCE, SO IF YOU RESCUE A HEDGEHOG PLEASE CONTACT US AS SOON AS POSSIBLE.

 However, if you find the hedgehog wandering around in daytime that is a sure sign that it is in need of help, whatever its weight.
-Please pick it up as above and keep it warm on a hot water bottle wrapped in a towel, and phone for advice.
+Please pick it up as above and keep it warm on a hot water bottle wrapped in a towel, and phone for advice at once.

 a large cardboard box or rabbit hutch well lined with newspaper, with a smaller box filled with ripped up newspaper or hay at one end and a bowl of water and some dog/cat food.